Blue & Gold TV: Former Irish LB Mike Goolsby Breaks Down Niuafe Tuihalamaka

 Related{{ link.display_text }} |

-Former Notre Dame linebacker and captain Mike Goolsby analyzes new Notre Dame commit Niuafe Tuihalamaka, the nation's No. 144 player and No. 5 inside linebacker.
+Former Irish linebacker and captain Mike Goolsby analyzes new Notre Dame commit Niuafe Tuihalamaka, the nation’s No. 5 inside linebacker and No. 144 overall player per Rivals.

 What are Tuihalamaka's biggest strengths?
 What does he need to improve on?
 Tuihalamaka breaks it all down.